 - Cut the cookies into the desired size.
 For this recipe, I use a medium-sized cookie cutter (about 5 & 1/2 cm diameter).

 - Place the cookies on a baking tray lined with a baking sheet.

 - Place the baking tray in the preheated oven for 12 to 15 minutes, or until the cookies started getting darker on top.

 - Remove from the oven and set aside to cool.

-- Serve.
-Sprinkle with more ground cardamom (if desired).
+- Serve with sprinkled ground cardamom (if preferred).

 - This recipe yields about 20 cardamom cookies using a 5 & 1/2 cm diameter cookie cutter.
 You can cut the cookies into your desired size and adjust the baking time accordingly.

 - If possible, use cardamom seeds instead of cardamom powder.
 It makes a big difference in the flavor and aroma of the cookies.